This article may contain links from our affiliate partners. Please read how we make money!

 - This Lux V3 is a 6-quart machine that easily handles medium-sized families of 6, or you can choose from smaller and larger options to cater to your needs.

-- It’s super easy to use with its state-of-the-art digital control panel display and comes with 10 safety mechanisms that prevent accidents from happening.
+- This cooking appliance is super easy to use with its state-of-the-art digital control panel display and comes with 10 safety mechanisms that prevent accidents from happening.

 Some Of The Best Rice Cookers